mbabynames search ✿

 Minerva Elizabeth

-Minerva ("noble and strong") and Elizabeth ("pledged to God").
+Minerva ("of the mind") and Elizabeth ("pledged to God").
 Two distinct meanings that create a name with range.
 Minerva is 3 syllables.
 Elizabeth at 4 adds length and rhythm.

 Minerva ends with an open A sound.
-That ending shapes which middle names transition smoothly and which ones stumble.
+That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a firm consonant (like G, K, or R) create the cleanest break.

 Minerva Rose